Grebell/BashCat/README.txt

 Welcome to BashCat
-your purr-sonal sleepy little bash companion to wake up, feed, pet, or really anything.
-Just press any button when it looks like your kitty wants something. your new best friend awaits!
+Your purr-sonal sleepy little bash companion to wake up, feed, pet, or really anything.
+Press any button when it looks like your kitty wants something.
+Your new best friend awaits!
   ▄           ▄
  ▐█           █▌
  ▌ █         █ ▐
 ▐   █       █   ▌
  ▌  ▄▄     ▄▄  ▐
    ████   ████
   ▐█▀  ▌ ▐  ▀█▌
   ▐▌   ▌ ▐   ▐▌